UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ### Self-Paced Reading with Moving window Template
 - [jspsych-spr-mw](https://github.com/UiL-OTS-labs/jspsych-spr-mw)

-# Generic jspsych utility repository (used in most templates)
+# Generic 'UiL' utility library (used in most templates)
 A tool that may help with things like restrained randomisation, detecting mobile phone/tablets and other reusable functionality.
 - [jspsych-uil-utils](https://github.com/UiL-OTS-labs/jspsych-uil-utils)

-# Miscallenous jspsych related repositories (to sift through)
+# Miscallenous jspsych related repositories

-### Some documentation on the concessions we have/had to make related to using the world wide web instead of the lab.
+### Documentation on the concessions we have/had to make
 - [jspsych-concessions](https://github.com/UiL-OTS-labs/jspsych-concessions)

-### This repository contains some (Python) tools to help you with csv/json conversions.
+### Tools to help with csv/json conversions
 - [jspsych-boilerplates](https://github.com/UiL-OTS-labs/jspsych-boilerplates)

-# Current test cases as available on experiment data store (served by ICT&Media)
+# Test cases as available on experiment data store (click to start online experiment demo)

 __Name__                                          | __weblink__                                                  |
 --------------------------------------------------|--------------------------------------------------------------|